n0-ware/book-of-n0ware/TryHackMe/events/AoC-2021/Day 23 - Advent of Cyber 2021.md

 ![Malicious PS Script](AoC-2021_Photos/Day_23/04_AoC_Day_23_01-09-22-Malicious-Script.png)

 It is worth nothing that all of the strings that start with `$` are variables declared in the script.
 Reading through this, we can see the attacker declared variables for a file (from which they got the content of `password.txt`), an encryption key (flag 4), a secure string, and the final encrypted data payload.
-Further down, they used the *cmdlet* `Invoke-WebRequest` to export the encrypted data via a `curl` [POST](../../../knowledge-base/concepts/Web%20Technologies/POST.md) request to a remote IP on an obscure port (flag 3).
+Further down, they used the *cmdlet* `Invoke-WebRequest` to export the encrypted data via a `curl` [POST Request](../../../Knowledge%20Base/Concepts/Web/POST%20Request.md) request to a remote IP on an obscure port (flag 3).

 ### Questions-5-6
 [Top](#TOC)